nkchenjx/jcfit/Readme.txt

     run jcfittest.m

 Both are the same code using different penalty terms:
-1. L1 minimize the absolute sum of residual, i.e. least absolute sum of variation
+1. L1 minimize the absolute sum of residual, i.e. least absolute sum of variation/deviation
 2. L2 minimize sum of square of residual, i.e. least square regression

 They both have different strengths for different problems.